All Episodes

 I don't know anything about her medical history or current condition.

-I don't know anything about, you know, she I think you just mentioned she has natural immunity at this point.
+I don't know anything about, you know, I think you just mentioned she has natural immunity at this point.

-I mean, she's not even eligible for the shot for I think what three months from now.
+I mean, she's not even eligible for the shot for, I think, what, three months from now.

-Um but it's you know, I would just say this is a as a parent, and and my kids are older as well, and one is out of college and one is still in college.
+But it's, you know, I would just say this is as a parent, and my kids are older as well.

 What do you want to do?